 - Glass server.
 You will be placing the brewer over something to catch the coffee.
 Kalita makes a 300 ml server for the #155 and a 500 ml for the #185.
 If you don’t use theirs, I’m sure you can find something in your kitchen that will work.

 - Kitchen scale.
 We will be weighing both the coffee and the water.
-Brewing on top of a kitchen scale will make this process easier and more precise.
+Brewing on a kitchen scale will make this process easier and more precise.

 - Electric kettle, preferably with a narrow gooseneck pour spout for flow control.
-Kalita has their own model, but I prefer the Bonavita kettle as it provides water temperature control.
+Kalita has their own model, but I prefer the Bonavita kettle because it controls water temperature.

 - Timer.